dkulsh/techwiddeep/content/english/blog/books/secrets-millionaire-mind.md

 toc: false
 ---

-# Secrets of the Millionaire Mind: A Review

 T. Harv Eker’s *Secrets of the Millionaire Mind* both challenged and enlightened me.
 Eker highlights key differences in how rich and poor people approach money.
 While others might offer vague advice like “think positively about money,” Eker provides actionable insights, such as “don’t envy the rich.”

-Eker explains: *“Lack of money is never a problem.
-It’s a symptom of a deeper issue.”* Our financial success stems from our “Money Blueprint”—the mindset shaping our wealth.
+Eker explains: **“Lack of money is never a problem.
+It’s a symptom of a deeper issue.”** Our financial success stems from our “Money Blueprint”—the mindset shaping our wealth.
 He debunks myths like “money brings security” or “money validates worth,” noting no amount can truly provide these externally.

 This sets the stage for exploring key distinctions in mindset.
 Here are some ideas that resonated with me!